opencypher/cypher-for-gremlin/tinkerpop/cypher-gremlin-extensions/README.md

 ### Filtering elements

-On return Gremlin elements are normalized depending on element type.
+In query translated by Cypher for Gremlin return elements are normalized depending on element type.
 When element [type is unknown](#queries-that-require-type-information), normalization is not possible.

 ```
 MATCH (n)-[r]->(m)